olliefr/short-modelling-project-1-yr2/README.md

 >
 > The number of origins times the number of destinations defines the number of elements.

-*NB* The following restriction is not checked by this tool.
+The following restriction is not checked by this tool.
 Passing of long URLs to Google Distance Matrix API will result in error code being returned by the API.
 > Distance Matrix API URLs are restricted to approximately 2000 characters, after URL encoding.

 ## clusterise